The Inspiration - Ken Reece's 250

 Progress Pictures

-The original plan was a 250 loosely based on a 250 GT.
+The original plan was a 250 that was loosely based on a 250 GT.
 I went so far as to get the tank, fenders, and tool boxes.
-But then I sold the tank to someone who needed it for a restoration of the first Sebring.
+But then I sold the tank to someone who needed it for a restoration.
 Meanwhile, I had gone with valanced fenders on my 160 project, so I began to rethink the 250GT look.
 I decided this one would be more of a "cafe racer".
 Along those lines I sourced an Oldani replica front brake and a 350 Sebring engine.
-I eventually bought another Mach 1 style tank, but was in bad shape... and when I was trying to decide if I could even use it, I came across a picture of Ken Reece's 250 (shown above).
-That was it, decision was made, the beat up tank and other bodywork were sold and a deposit was sent to Evan Wilcox for some hand beaten alloy bodywork.
+I eventually bought another Mach 1 style tank, but was in bad shape, and when I was trying to decide if I could use it, I came across a picture of Ken Reece's 250 (shown above).
+That was it, the decision was made.
+The beat up tank and other bodywork were sold and a deposit was sent to Evan Wilcox for some hand beaten alloy bodywork.

 I spent some time at Evan's shop back in the '90s, and have wanted some of his bodywork ever since.
-When I saw Ken's bike, I decided it was time to finally do it.
-The tank and tail showed up June 8th and I have to say, they are beautifully built.
-The pictures show it sitting on a rolling chassis I threw together - the wheels and shocks are wrong, along with other details.
-The bottom picture shows the tank on my 160's chassis.
-I wanted to see how those colors went together - I'll be using different colors on the 350.
+When I saw Ken's bike I decided it was time to finally do it.
+The tank and tail showed up June 8th, 2009, and I have to say they are beautifully built.
+Some of the early photos show it sitting on a rolling chassis I threw together - the wheels and shocks are wrong, along with other details. .

 Ken also has some build pictures of his 250 project on his site: http://web.mac.com/m82a1/Kens_Ducatis/250_Cafe_Build.html